 This standard is applicable to annual reporting periods beginning on or after 1 January 2018.
 The standard replaces all previous versions of AASB 9 and completes the project to replace AASB 139 'Financial Instruments: Recognition and Measurement'.
 AASB 9 introduces new classification and measurement models for financial assets.
 A financial asset shall be measured at amortised cost, if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, which arise on specified dates and solely principal and interest.
 All other financial instrument assets are to be classified and measured at fair value through profit or loss unless the entity makes an irrevocable election on initial recognition to present gains and losses on equity instruments (that are not held-for-trading) in other comprehensive income ('OCI').
 For financial liabilities, the standard requires the portion of the change in fair value that relates to the entity's own credit risk to be presented in OCI (unless it would create an accounting mismatch).
 New simpler hedge accounting requirements are intended to more closely align the accounting treatment with the risk management activities of the entity.
 New impairment requirements will use an 'expected credit loss' ('ECL') model to recognise an allowance.
 Impairment will be measured under a 12-month ECL method unless the credit risk on a financial instrument has increased significantly since initial recognition in which case the lifetime ECL method is adopted.
 The standard introduces additional new disclosures.
-The consolidated entity will adopt this standard from 1 January 2018 but the impact of its adoption is yet to be assessed by the consolidated entity.
+There will be no impact on the carrying values.